taocpp/PEGTL/doc/Rule-Reference.md

 All rules reside in namespace `tao::pegtl` or a sub-namespace of `tao::pegtl`.
 This default can be changed via the macro `TAO_PEGTL_NAMESPACE` in `tao/pegtl/config.hpp`.
+The namespace `tao::pegtl` is generally omitted on this page.

 TODO: Consistent namespace usage in equivalent rules.